JessJ310/APS-portfolio.github.io/product-suggestion.md

   - Collaborative filtering is a recommendation technique that predicts a user’s preferences based on past behavior and similarities with other users.
 It relies on patterns of interactions among users and items to suggest personalized recommendations.
   ### Limitations <br>
   - Cold-start problem: Arises when the system needs help to make accurate recommendations for new users or items with limited interaction history.
   - “Grey sheep” problem: It encounters difficulty when faced with users who possess unique or unconventional preferences.
-In such cases, finding similar users with comparable tastes becomes challenging, resulting in suboptimal recommendations.
+In such cases, finding similar users with comparable tastes becomes challenging, resulting in suboptimal recommendations.<br>
+  ### Analyzing complexity:
+  - Time complexity is O(m+n) for m users and n items <br>
   [Click to analyze code](https://www.algolia.com/doc/guides/managing-results/must-do/custom-ranking/how-to/bayesian-average/)
 ### 2. Best first search <br>
   ### How this works? <br>
-  - The Bayesian ranking algorithm adjusts product rankings based on average ratings and the number of ratings received, providing a statistically balanced measure that prioritizes items with reliable and significant feedback, enhancing relevance and fairness in product recommendations.<br>
+  - Each node in the graph represents a product in your inventory.
+  - The edges between nodes represent the similarity or relevance between products.
+The weight of an edge can be determined by the number of shared features  between two products (e.g., category, price range, user purchase history, ratings).<br>
+  ### Analyzing complexity:
+  - Time complexity: O(b^m) where b is the branching and m is the maximum depth of the search tree
+  - Space complexity can be polynomial. <br>
   [Click to analyze code](https://www.algolia.com/doc/guides/managing-results/must-do/custom-ranking/how-to/bayesian-average/)

 [Back](README.md#applying-dsa-to-achieve-key-functionalities)